Celine Dion Live 2017

-Celine Dion Live 2017 was the twelfth concert tour by Canadian singer Celine Dion.
-It was organized to support Dion's 2016 French-language studio album, Encore un soir.
-In the anglophone shows Dion performed her single "How does a moment last forever" (from the 2017 film "Beauty and the beast") along with a few rare songs and fan favourites.
-With twenty five shows, it began in Copenhagen, Denmark on 15 June 2017 and concluded on 5 August 2017 in Glasgow, Scotland.
+Céline Dion Live 2017 was the thirteenth concert tour by French Canadian singer Celine Dion.
+The tour was organized to support Dion's 2016 French-language studio album, Encore un Soir.
+For the anglophone shows, Dion performed her song "How Does a Moment Last Forever" (from the 2017 version of "Beauty and the Beast"), along with a few rare songs and fan favourites.
+With twenty five shows, the tour began in Copenhagen, Denmark on 15 June 2017 and concluded on 5 August 2017 in Glasgow, Scotland.

 Background

-After Dion's last large-scale world tour in 2008 and 2009 in support for her album Taking Chances, she began a new residence show at The Colosseum At Caesar's Palace in Las Vegas in 2011 with a contract until 2019.
+After Dion's previously large-scale Taking Chances World Tour in 2008-2009 in support of her album Taking Chances, she began a new concert residency at The Colosseum at Caesars Palace in Las Vegas in 2011, with a contract through 2019.
 On 25 January 2017, Dion's official website announced sixteen shows in Europe to take place during the summer months of 2017.
-Tickets for those shows went on-sale to the general public on 3 February 2017.
-Eight additional dates, in London, Paris, Lille, Manchester, Birmingham and Berlin were later added.
+Tickets for those shows were available to the general public on 3 February 2017.
+Eight additional dates—in London, Paris, Lille, Manchester, Birmingham and Berlin—were later added.
 On 31 March 2017, The SSE Hydro posted an intimation of a concert in Glasgow, Scotland.
 Details for this show were announced during the first week of April 2017.
 Véronic DiCaire joined Dion as the opening act.